imskm/kore-doc/api/http.md

 ### Returns

-Returns the number of bytes successfully read from the file or 0 on end of file or -1 on error.
+Returns the number of bytes successfully read from the file, or 0 on end of file, or -1 on error.

 ---